MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/general-ledger/tax-engine.md

 After the measures have been defined, you can use them to write the tax calculation formula.
 You can write the formula in two notations:

 - **Simple Assignment Notation** – Use this notation for normal scenarios.
-- **Advanced Linear Equations** – Use this notation specifically for price-inclusive tax calculation scenarios, such as MRP.
+- **Advanced Linear Equations** – Use this notation specifically for price-inclusive tax calculation scenarios, such as maximum retail price (MRP).

 Formulas might have to be used conditionally.
 In this case, the user should add appropriate business conditions.